 When you open Details… the Lane Details dialog will open in the center of the Board Layout Editor.

-Here you can edit the lane’s title, set the lane’s WIP limit, add or edit the lane’s policy/description, and set the lane type.
+Here you can edit the lane’s title, set the lane’s WIP limit, and add or edit the lane’s policy/description.